xxr3376/Grab-Squares/README.md

 -----
     new GrabSquares( DOM id , size )

-code below here will porducts the sample in picture
+code below here will porducts the sample in picture.

     $ ->
         new GrabSquares('gamepart', 10)